mtn/cocoa-eh-hugo-theme/README.md

 ## Getting Started

-From the root of your Hugo site, clone the theme into `themes/cocoa` by running:
+From the root of your Hugo site, clone the theme into `themes/cocoa-eh` by running:

 ````
-git clone https://github.com/nishanths/cocoa-hugo-theme.git themes/cocoa
+git clone https://github.com/fuegowolf/cocoa-eh-hugo-theme.git themes/cocoa-eh
 ````

 Then, generate your site's files by running:

 ````
-hugo -t cocoa
+hugo -t cocoa-eh
 ````

 ## Usage

 #### config.toml

-Please see the sample [`config.toml`](https://github.com/nishanths/cocoa-hugo-theme/blob/master/exampleSite/config.toml) in `exampleSite/`.
+Please see the sample [`config.toml`](https://github.com/fuegowolf/cocoa-eh-hugo-theme/blob/master/exampleSite/config.toml) in `exampleSite/`.

 Note that if you already use cocoa but have updated to Hugo 0.18, you must lowercase every params of your existing `config.toml`. (like in the sample)